amcat/amcat/README.md

 env/bin/pip install wheel -r requirements.txt
 ```

+Note: at the time of writing, the latest dateparser release (v0.6.0) contains a severe performance bug.
+If this proves to be a problem, install from: https://github.com/CJStuart/dateparser@v0.6.0-patch0

 ### Elastic
 AmCAT uses elasticsearch for searching articles.
 The easiest way to install elastic is through docker.